intranda/goobi-vocabulary-server/migration/README.md

 red|blue,2
 rot|blau,2
 ```
-This file maps all selectable values (in all languages) to the ID of the vocabulary that contains the records.
+This file maps all selectable values (in all languages, one language per line) to the ID of the vocabulary that contains the records.
+Please pay attention to always define one language per line.
+The reason for this is, that different languages were existing as multiple field definitions beforehand and the migration processing requires this kind of separation.
+The value for the `values` columns needs to match the `selection` column in the `vocabulary_structure` table of the existing database.

 The `reference_value_lookup.csv` looks like this:
 ```csv